-The windows in your home do a lot more than provide you with fresh air and natural light.
-They can also help regulate the indoor temperature of your home and even lower your energy costs.
+The windows in your home do much more than provide fresh air and natural light.
+They can also help regulate your home’s indoor temperature and even lower your energy costs.
 Low E windows are an excellent means of added insulation for your home.

 Ever heard of low E glass?
-The following article will give you some background as to why low E-coated windows are beneficial for window replacement.
+The following article will give some background on why low E-coated windows are beneficial for window replacement.

 Facts About Low E Windows